zzhangjii/learning-library/workshops/microservices-mysql/CloudNativeMySQL400.md

     ![](images/400/Picture35.3.png)

-- To reduce the number of resources that are used we will modify the default deployment of 2 instances.
+- To reduce the number of resources that are used, we will modify the default deployment of 2 instances.
 Click **Include ACCS Deployment** and enter the following in the text box:

 ```
 {